keithalewis/math/opm.md

 cash flows are paid proportional to position whether or not any trading occurs.

 For example, a zero coupon bond has an initial price/discount and pays a unit cash flow at termination.
-If you are uncomfortable using cash flows $C$ instead of prices $X$ when the instrument is a stock, $C$ may be interpreted as the firm's liquidation value or the proceeds from a stock buy back by the company at the end of the period.
+If you are uncomfortable using cash flows $C$ instead of prices $X$ when the instrument is a stock, $C$ may be interpreted as the firm's liquidation value or the proceeds from a stock buy back of all shares by the company at the end of the period.

 The [Multi-period model](mpm.html) clarifies the relationship between prices and cash flows.